Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

-We note that three terms arise here: the \textit{finite sum}, which includes terms with $a_{j,m}$; the \textit{remainder term}, which includes terms with $R_{j,N}$; and the \textit{infinite tail}, which corresponds to the sum over $j\geq 2N+1$.
-Our next step is to rewrite these three terms as sums of ascending powers of $L^{-1}$, and to then sum over $\ell$ to determine the contribution of each term to Eq.(\ref{cgl-large-ell}) and hence to Eq.(\ref{sch-gret-mode}).
-Our key conclusion is that only the finite sum terms contribute to the singular part of $G_R(x,x')$.
+Our next step is to rewrite these three terms as sums of ascending powers of $L^{-1}$, and to then sum over $\ell$ to determine the contribution of each term to Eq.~(\ref{sch-gret-mode}).
+Our key conclusion is that we can take the limit $N\to\infty$ to obtain the following results: in the limit, only the finite sum ${\cgl}^{(N)}$ contributes to the singular and non-smooth parts of $G_R(x,x')$, the remainder term $\check{R}_{\ell,N}$ contributes only to the smooth part and the infinite tail ${\cgl}^{(N,\infty)}$ does not contribute to the GF.